eyupfndk/DSA210-Term-Project/README.md

 Omitted variables like education quality, environmental metrics, inequality, and cultural factors could refine the picture.

-Next steps could be to expand to a 10 year panel, test causal paths with fixed effects models or instrumental variables, and build an interactive dashboard that lets users explore “what-if” policy scenarios (e.g., how a 2 % drop in unemployment might lift national happiness).
+Next steps could be to expand to a 10 year panel, test causal paths with fixed effects models or instrumental variables, and build an interactive dashboard that lets users explore “what if” policy scenarios.

-This overview sets the stage for a data-driven conversation about how economic and social policies translate into everyday well-being.
+This overview sets the stage for a data driven conversation about how economic and social policies translate into everyday well being.

 ## Objectives